rackerlabs/support-how-to/content/how-to/create-a-dns-server/index.md

 product_url: cloud-servers
 ---

+This article describes how to perform the following tasks:

+- Create a caching DNS Server.
+- Create a forwarding DNS server.
-*This article describes the process of Creating a DNS Server and how to install and configure the Bind DNS server as a caching or forwarding DNS server.*
+- Install and configure the Bind DNS server as a caching or forwarding DNS server.

-## Caching DNS Server
+### Create a caching DNS server

-This type of server is also known as a resolver because it handles recursive queries and generally can handle the grunt work of tracking down DNS data from other servers.
+This type of server is also known as a *resolver* because it handles recursive queries and can handle the grunt work of tracking down DNS data from other servers.

+#### 1. Install the software

-### 1. The first step in implementing a Bind DNS server is to install the actual software.
+The first step in implementing a Bind DNS server is to install the actual software.

 ```sh
 sudo apt-get update
 sudo apt-get install bind9 bind9utils bind9-doc
 ```

-After you install the Bind components, we will begin to configure the server.

-### 2. Configure a Caching DNS Server
+#### 2. Configure a caching DNS server

-For a caching DNS server, we will only be modifying the **named.conf.options** file.
+For a caching DNS server, modify only the **named.conf.options** file.

-Open this in your text editor with sudo privileges:
+Run the following command to open this file in your text editor with `sudo` privileges:

 ```sh
 sudo nano named.conf.options
 ```

-the file will look similar to this:
+The file looks similar to the following example:

 ```sh
 options {